 Counselling Services at South Island School

 Our school realises that students may face many issues as they grow up be it peer pressure, academic struggles or adapting to a new school.
-Apart from approaching their Tutors or the Head of House or Learning Family Head, we also encourage students to use counselling service as an additional, confidential support to help them address difficulties that affect their social, emotional or intellectual wellbeing.
-We believe that students will benefit from counselling after improving their self-awareness and wellbeing.
+Apart from approaching their Tutors or the Head of House or Learning Family Head, we also encourage students to use counselling services as additional, confidential support to help them address difficulties that affect their social, emotional or intellectual well-being.
+We believe that students will benefit from counselling after improving their self-awareness and well-being.

-• Two registered part time social workers are from the Hong Kong Children & Youth Services (http://www.cys.org.hk)
+- Two registered part-time social workers from the Hong Kong Children & Youth Services (http://www.cys.org.hk)

 About Counselling